 If you think about it, Google’s attention to responsiveness is quite obvious.
-If Google finds that people are searching for products to buy online, but the website is impossible to read or navigate on mobile devices, then naturally they will search elsewhere.
+If Google finds that people are searching for products to buy online, but the website is impossible to read or navigate on mobile devices, they will naturally search elsewhere.

 One way to check a website’s pages for mobile responsiveness is with Google’s tool.
 Paste this link into your browser, search.google.com/test/mobile-friendly, and then enter a page URL to test it.

-Google is all about positive and faster user experience.
+Google is all about a positive and faster user experience.
 When brands are responsive, they are investing in their customers.
-Their user-experience aligns brands with the correct long-term strategy of serving the customers.
+Their user experience aligns brands with the correct long-term strategy of serving the customers.
 Google rewards mobile responsive sites with higher rankings, which coincides with higher organic traffic and sales.

-Contact us today to find out if your pages meet with Google’s mobile-indexing guidelines.
+These are just a few of the many factors that can impact your Google ranking, and being mobile-friendly has gained significant importance in recent years.
+Contact us today to find out if your pages meet Google’s mobile-indexing guidelines.